Ohashi Sato no Mori

 Ohashi Sato no Mori connects the Yoyogi Park and the surrounding greenery with the Meguro River as the axis.
 It plays a role as one of the bases of the ecological network.

-Creatures and plants found in Ohashi Sato no Mori
+Many animals and plants are discovered in Ohashi Sato no Mori

 See more for a list of other animals and plants found in Ohashino Sato no Mori